 4.9 OPEN MEETINGS/CLOSED SESSIONS - House of Delegates meetings shall be open to all members of XXSI.
 Issues pertaining to personnel, disciplinary action, legal, tax or similar affairs of XXSI shall be deliberated and decided in a closed session which only House of Delegates members may attend.
 By a majority vote, the House of Delegates may decide to go into closed session on any matter deserving of confidential treatment or of personal concern to any member of the House of Delegates.

-604.9 MEETINGS OPEN; EXECUTIVE SESSIONS
+4.9 OPEN MEETINGS/ CLOSED SESSIONS

-604.9.1 HOUSE OF DELEGATES
+4.9.1 HOUSE OF DELEGATES

-House of Delegates meetings shall be open to all members of Hawaiian Swimming and USA Swimming.
-Issues pertaining to personnel, disciplinary action, legal, tax or similar affairs of Hawaiian Swimming shall be deliberated and decided in a closed executive session which only House of Delegates members may attend.
-By a majority vote on a motion of a question of privilege, the House of Delegates may decide to go into executive session on any matter deserving of confidential treatment or of personal concern to any member of the House.
+House of Delegates meetings shall be open to all members of HISI.
+Issues pertaining to personnel, disciplinary action, legal, tax or similar affairs of HISI shall be deliberated and decided in a closed session which only House of Delegates members may attend.
+By a majority vote on a motion of a question of privilege, the House of Delegates may decide to go into closed session on any matter deserving of confidential treatment or of personal concern to any member of the House.

-604.9.2 HOUSE OF DELEGATES COMMITTEES

-All meetings and deliberations of the Nominating Committee shall be conducted in executive (closed) session.
-Meetings of all other committees established by the House of Delegates shall be open to all members of Hawaiian Swimming and USA Swimming unless otherwise provided by the House of Delegates resolution creating the committee or by a vote of the committee as provided by the rules of the Parliamentary Authority.

 4.10 QUORUM - A quorum of the House of Delegates shall consist of those members present and voting.